ls1intum/Artemis/docs/dev/setup/distributed.rst

 2. WebSocket messages
 3. File system

-Each of these three aspects is sychronized using a different solution
+Each of these three aspects is synchronized using a different solution

 Database cache
 ^^^^^^^^^^^^^^